glaciation-heu/IceStream/data_sanitization_service/README.md

 be considered in this initial stage, the number of partitions, the fragmentation strategy, and its parallelization and repartitioning scheme.

+### Assumptions

+The input dataset target of the sanitization process MUST be in tabular format.
+However, thanks to the use of Apache Spark, the sanitization service can support multiple data formats (e.g., Avro, CSV, Delta, Iceberg, Parquet, and ORC).
+The selection of the specific parsing and serialization format depends on the extension of the dataset.

+The support of quasi-identifier and sensitive attributes with complex object types is not supported out of the box.
+For these use cases consider flattening the object in multiple distinct attributes when feasible, and introduce ad hoc changes to the sanitization service otherwise.

 ## Dependencies

 The sanitization service is an Apache Spark application.
 To seamlessly